Deep Reinforcement Learning-BasedRobust Protection in DER-Rich Distribution Grids: Simulation Results

 \subsection{Performance: Single Agent RL}

 We first present the performance of our RL algorithm for a single recloser control.
 This is a special case of the proposed algorithm (with $n=1$).
 We train and test our algorithm in the context of substation recloser control in distribution feeders.
 In particular, we consider a recloser located at the substation.
-The IEEE 34 bus and 123 bus feeders are used in this experiment.
+The IEEE 34 bus feeder is used in this experiment.

-The learning curves in Fig. \ref{fig_learningCurve}(a) shows the convergence of episodic reward for the substation recloser in the 123-bus system.
-The learning curve is obtained from 20 independent training runs.
-The thick black line shows the mean value of episodic reward and the shadow envelope indicates the mean value $\pm$ standard deviation.
-Fig. 3(b) shows the convergence of false operations during training.
-The rate of false operation is high at the beginning of training, and it drops to approximately zero after roughly 800 episodes.
-The learning curves for the 34 bus system is similar and hence omitted.